fdcoull/set08103_assessment/use-cases/use-case-1.md

-# USE CASE: 1 Produce a report on the salary of all employees.
+# USE CASE: 1 Produce a sorted report by largest to smallest on the population of an area.
 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an HR advisor I want to produce a report on the salary of all employees so that I can support financial reporting of the organisation.
+As a member of the organisation I want to produce a sorted report by largest to smallest on the population of an area.

 ### Scope

-Company.
+Organisation.

 ### Level